Loading…

 Michał Pilarski

-Software Engineer, Sii
+Software Engineer, GISKI

 During his career, Michal has been always connected with geospatial data and GIS geoprocessing.